St Benet's, Paul's Wharf

-The Church of St Benet Paul's Wharf is a Welsh Anglican church in the City of London, England.
+The Church of St Benet Paul's Wharf (Eglwys Bened Sant) is a Welsh Anglican church in the City of London, England.
 Since 1556, it has also been the official church of the College of Arms in which many officers of arms have been buried.
 In 1666 it was destroyed in the Great Fire of London, after which it was rebuilt and merged with nearby St Peter's.
 The current church was designed by Sir Christopher Wren.
 It is one of only four churches in the City of London to escape damage during World War II.

 History

 St Benet's traces its history back to the year 1111, when a church was built on the site and dedicated to St Benedict.
 Over time the name became St. Benet's Paul's Wharf after the hythe where the church was located.
 To the west of the site was the watergate of Baynard's Castle, which is referenced in the biographies of Queen Anne Boleyn and Lady Jane Grey.
+It is mentioned by William Shakespeare in his play Twelfth Night at Act 4 Scene 3, or Act 5 Scene 1, depending on the edition.
 Both the church and the castle were destroyed in the Great Fire of London in 1666.
 It was redesigned by the architect Christopher Wren, and reopened in 1683.
 The builder was Edward Strong the Elder.

 On 2 March 1706, Henrietta Hobart married Charles Howard, 9th Earl of Suffolk, a captain in the 6th (Inniskilling) Dragoons there.
 (Henrietta Howard subsequently became mistress to the future King George II.)

 The church was narrowly saved from destruction in the late 19th century, when its parish was merged with that of St Nicholas Cole Abbey.
 After an energetic campaign by its supporters, Queen Victoria in 1879 granted the church to Welsh Anglicans for services.
 St Benet's continues as London's Metropolitan Welsh church, with its services conducted in the Welsh language, and with English translation provided.

-Present day

-In 2008 the church was closed for a few months due to a "dwindling congregation" but reopened in time for the carol service in December that year.
-Services are held weekly on Sunday mornings at 11am, with occasional special services on Sunday afternoons at 3pm.
-The church can be toured on Thursdays between 11am and 3pm.

 The parish is within the Conservative Evangelical tradition of the Church of England, and it has passed resolutions to reject the ordination of women and/or female leadership.